 Every child’s GOswim journey is powered by innovative technology – the Splash app and digital platform.
 The Splash app was specifically designed to improve communication and interaction between swim schools, parents and swimmers.

-“Once the kids are assessed in their program, which happens regularly, parents will get a notification to say how their child is progressing,” says Kym.
+“Once the students are assessed in their program, which happens regularly, parents will get a notification to say how their child is progressing,” says Kym.

 “The app keeps the parents connected to the program and the swim school communicating with the parents around their child’s progression.
 That was based on feedback from a lot of parents who weren’t fully understanding where their kids are at regarding their learn to swim development.”